Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/pneumonia.md

     az keyvault set-policy -n <key-vault-name> --secret-permissions list set delete --object-id <object-id>
     ```

     > Note: The AML workspace you created with the aforementioned script contains the name of the key vault.
-Default is `kv-fldemo`.
+Default is `ws-secrets-fldemo`.

 3. With your newly created permissions, you can now create a secret to store the `kaggleusername`.